buildpacks/rfcs/text/0000-project-descriptor.md

 The `.gitignore` pattern is used in both cases.
 The `exclude` and `include` keys are mutually exclusive, and if both are present the Lifecycle will error out.
 These lists apply to both buildpacks built with `pack create-package` and apps built with `pack build`.

-## `[project.publish]`

-A boolean that, when set to `false`, will prevent a platform from publishing the image generated from a build to a registry.

 ## `[[images]]`

 Defines properties of the image(s) that are output from a build.